pmacosta/putil/doc/test.rst

 ###########
-tree module
+test module
 ###########

-This module can be used to build, handle, process and search `tries <http://wikipedia.org/wiki/Trie>`_
+This module contains functions to aid in the unit testing of modules in the package

 ***********
 Interpreter